AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Dangerous working conditions and catastrophic delays can occur due to something as simple as a poorly lubricated set of bearings.

-Thermal imagery utilizes infrared images to monitor temperatures of interacting machine parts – allowing any abnormalities to quickly become apparent.
+Thermal imagery utilizes infrared images to monitor temperatures of interacting machine parts, allowing any abnormalities to become apparent quickly.

-As with other change-sensitive monitors, they trigger scheduling systems which would then lead to the appropriate action being taken automatically in order to prevent component failure.
+As with other change-sensitive monitors, they trigger scheduling systems that lead to the appropriate action being taken automatically to prevent component failure.

 Thermal image example in predictive maintenance.